yy2792/VBA_Bloomberg_API_Wrapper/README.md

 ## Contributing

-Please read [Bloomberg API Library](https://www.bloomberg.com/professional/support/api-library/) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [Bloomberg API Library](https://www.bloomberg.com/professional/support/api-library/) for the original API application this project is built on.

 ## Author